Mathematical Statistics and Probability

 A program that focuses on the mathematical theory underlying statistical methods and their use.
 Includes instruction in probability theory parametric and non-parametric inference, sequential analysis, multivariate analysis, Bayesian analysis, experimental design, time series analysis, resampling, robust statistics, limit theory, infinite particle systems, stochastic processes, martingales, Markov processes, and Banach spaces.

-While Mathematical Statistics and Probability has degrees up to the Masters degree, most students study towards a Bachelors degree.
+While Mathematical Statistics and Probability has degrees up to the Masters degree, most students study towards a Masters degree.
 Students study Mathematical Statistics and Probability all over the country, though the major at the Bachelors degree level has the most graduates in Indiana.
 The average annual income for an undergraduate degree in Mathematical Statistics and Probability is $57,400.

 Popularity of Mathematical Statistics and Probability Degrees in the U.S.